Abdelmohaymn/first_flutter/README.md

 # first_flutter

-This is my first fluter project, i was practicing flutter throw a udemy course and some projects. one of the these projects is simple social app whaich i developed without the course, i just used the UI from the course.
+This is my first fluter project, i was practicing flutter throw a udemy course and some projects. one of the these projects is simple social app whaich i developed without the course, i just used the UI from the course and added some features.
 ## Social app

 It's a social app that has features like :